talal-nabulsi/algo-spork/Index-Hashmap-Sum-Presum.md

 ```

-# Leetcode 525 Subarray sums up to multiple of k
+# Leetcode 525 Max su
-Given a list of non-negative numbers and a target integer k, write a function to check if the array has a continuous subarray of size at least 2 that sums up to a multiple of k, that is, sums up to n*k where n is also an integer.
+Contigious Array, Leetcode 525

+Given a binary array, find the maximum length of a contiguous subarray with equal number of 0 and 1.

 ```java